 - potassium channel also found in normal choroid plexus 10

-On imaging choroid plexus papillomas are characterised by vividly enhancing, usually intraventricular, masses.
+On imaging choroid plexus papillomas are characterised by vividly enhancing masses, usually intraventricular.
 Hydrocephalus is common.

 Unlike most other brain tumours, which are more common in the posterior fossa in children and supratentorial compartment in adults, the relationship is reversed for choroid plexus papillomas: